 The Counseling faculty review each student at the end of each semester in a process called "Semester Review."
-After Semester Review, with the exception of the final internship/graduation semester, each student receives a formal letter via email outlining faculty perceptions of student progress and behavior.
+After Semester Review, except for the final internship/graduation semester, each student receives a formal letter via email outlining faculty perceptions of student progress and behavior.
 Occasionally, when there are significant concerns, faculty will require a meeting with the student and all available faculty.
 At this meeting, designed to be supportive in the student's professional development, faculty will share concerns and students will have the opportunity to respond.
 Typically, students having Semester Review meetings improve their behavior immediately and no further action is taken, other than the continued faculty monitoring applicable to all students.
-However, in the event that faculty continue to have concerns at the following Semester Review, the student will be called to meeting again and placed on a formal action plan to remediate behaviors.
+However, if faculty continue to have concerns at the following Semester Review, the student will be called to meeting again and placed on a formal action plan to remediate behaviors.